Kokoapo/MesaBot/README.md

 ## Functionalities so far:
 - Random Replies
+- Search on Warframe Market
+- Get Mesa fanarts (Deviantart)

 ## Functionalities planned to do:
-- Search on Warframe Wiki
-- Search on Warframe Market
 - Update with latest news from DE and Warframe official pages (probably twitter)
-- Get Mesa fan-arts
+- (Maybe) Search on Warframe Wiki
 - (Maybe) ChatGPT api integration (with cowboy roleplay)